-Grenada has not developed or implemented approaches for controlling micro-trafficking or related crimes, that take into account effects on public health, the economy, social cohesion, or citizen security.
-Verification documents provided by the Drug Squad, Financial Intelligence Unit (FIU), the Pharmacy Unit at the Ministry of Health and the Produce Chemist Lab are the main agencies in Grenada that develop and implement comprehensive intervention strategies to counter local illicit distribution and sale of drugs.
+Guyana has not developed or implemented approaches for controlling micro-trafficking or related crimes, that take into account effects on public health, the economy, social cohesion, or citizen security.

 Priority Action 12.2: Promote the interagency exchange of information at the national level to better understand the scope and adverse effects of small-scale drug trafficking, including on health, society, the economy, and security.